Leo4815162342/dukascopy-node/README.md

 #### **`dates`**

 * Type: `Object`
-* Description: an object with date range
+* Description: an object with a date range
 * Required: true

 #### **`dates.from`**